 Where to Buy Jack Frost Spores

-Although Jack Frost is gaining popularity, it’s still quite a young and rare strain.
-This can make finding spores a little difficult.
+Although Jack Frost is gaining popularity, it’s still a pretty young and rare strain.
+This can make finding spores a little tricky.
 However, it’s not impossible to find Jack Frost spores, and we’re noticing more and more vendors stocking them recently.

-Jack Frost is available from a few vendors across the United States, Canada, and parts of Europe.
-You’ll find spore prints, spore syringes, and in some cases, full mushroom grow kits that feature JF spores.
+Jack Frost is available from a few vendors across the United States, Canada, and Europe.
+You’ll find spore prints, spore syringes, and in some cases, whole mushroom grow kits that feature JF spores.

 If you’re in Canada, you’ll find Jack Frost spores from MushLove Genetics as sterile spore syringes.